D.I.Y. Murder Mystery Escape Game (Printable!)

 YOU WILL NEED:

 - 5 Digit word lock (The lock must spell “CHRIS”.
-Scroll Down for perfect locks for this project you can purchase online)
+Scroll Down for perfect locks for this project you can purchase online) OR a Phone, computer, or tablet with a customizable passcode set (You should be able to set “CHRIS” as the password

 - Any box, briefcase or bag that can fit your word lock